 Conclusion

 This is just one of the many practical uses of real-time data.
-When looking at the case of a flood monitoring system, there are far more complex applications that can be integrated into this use-case.
-For example, we could create a work order if water levels breach a designated flood height, dispatching a unit to deliver sandbags and other flood mitigation strategies (see an example workflow here ).
-Simple tasks like these that used to require human intervention can now be automated with peace-of-mind using Streams in FME Server.
+When looking at the case of a flood monitoring system, far more complex applications can be integrated into this use case.
+For example, we could create a work order if water levels breach a designated flood height, dispatching a unit to deliver sandbags and other flood mitigation strategies.
+Simple tasks like these that used to require human intervention can now be automated with peace of mind using Streams in FME Flow.